RynoM/self-hosted-deployment/README.md

 Changes normally come from one of two scenarios:
 1) You make changes to your `docker-compose.yml` or something like home assistant's `configuration.yml` in your local IDE.
-2) You update something (config) through the UI of a service (say node-red `flows.json`), that you want to backup to your repo.
+2) You update something (config) through the UI of a service (say node-red `flows.json`), that you want backed up to your repo.

 For scenario 1, you can simply make your changes in your comfy local IDE, push them to Gitea and the `deploy.yaml` will pull the changes to your server and update your compose stack.